zucchini-available after June 5

 Now I know this dog had a home before.
 He knows sit.
 He knows how to be in a home.
 He knows how to counter surf and wake me up at 1am, to him eating...everything.
 But at least he didn’t get my Chipotle.
 That was all Kaiser.

 Sinatra is I think a 2 year old Husky/Chow Chow/Australian Shepherd/Shepherd mix.
 He is a chill dog who gets along with all dogs of all sizes.
 Although he seems to want to follow my ShihTzu around because he might secretly be gay.
 That’s okay.
 I think all my dogs are openly gay.
+One thing we want to mention is that Sinatra has hypothyroidism and has occasional seizures.
+He will need to be on thyroid medication for the rest of his life and the seizures might need medications too down the road.
 He definitely should not be, as most Huskies shouldn’t be, in an apartment.
 Why?
-Well he HOWLS and right now, he seems rather low key, but his energy level could turn up over time.
-He is a great runner dog and walker on a leash.
-So far he seems to be partially housebroken, but he will be getting neutered at the end of March, so that will deter marking.
+Well he is pretty quiet throughout the whole day but when he does want to make a noise, he HOWLS and right now, he seems rather low key, but because he is on thyroid medication, his energy level could turn up over time.
+He is a great walker on a leash and loves to meet everyone, so ugh he's just the best.

 this is a courtesy posting for Noah’s owner. please apply for him and we will send the applications to noah’s owner. she will contact you for a meet and greet. noah is not a lead dog and a lead representative will not facilitate the adoption.